Review: Mobeus VCTs

 A specific risk with these VCTs is the change in investment strategy.
 The expertise Mobeus has hired and the wider changes made to the team alleviate this concern to some extent.

 There is an early bird discount of 1% on the initial charge until 3 November 2017 or until the VCTs have raised £50 million in total, whichever is earlier.
-So, if you invest early through Wealth Club, the initial charge is just 1.5% rather than 3.25%.
+(Update 1 November: the early bird is no longer available).

 The annual charges vary for each Mobeus VCT.
 The annual management fee ranges from 2.0% to 2.4%.
 More detail can be found in the Securities Note.
 There are annual fixed fees ranging from £104,432 to £170,000.